Janet Billig Rich: Career

 Billig Rich began working in music by selling merchandise for bands at New York rock clubs.
 She then went on to work at Caroline Records in publicity and A&R. At Caroline, she worked with bands such as Primus, Pussy Galore, Smashing Pumpkins, Hole, White Zombie, and Jon Spencer Blues Explosion.
 After joining the Manhattan-based Gold Mountain Entertainment in the early 1990s, she served as a manager for bands such as Hole, Nirvana, The Breeders, The Lemonheads, Walt Mink and Dinosaur Jr.

 In 1995, New York Magazine named her one of the "100 Smartest New Yorkers."

 By the mid-1990s, she became the youngest senior executive at Atlantic Records.
 While at Atlantic as VP for a year, she ran the A&R department and helped develop artists such as Sugar Ray, Matchbox 20, and Jewel, and by 2000 she was running her own music management company in New York City, with clients including Bijou Phillips, T-Bone Burnett, and Lisa Loeb.
 She was also a partner at Immortal Management, an entertainment company based in Santa Monica, California.

 Caroline Records

 Beginning in 1986, Billig Rich served as publicist and manager for a slew of America's leading rock bands, including Pussy Galore, Primus, White Zombie, Smashing Pumpkins, and Hole, during her three-year tenure.

 Gold Mountain Entertainment

 In 1989, Billig Rich joined the team of Gold Mountain Entertainment, founded just six years prior by Ron Stone, Danny Goldberg, and Burt Stein, and later with John Silva as partner.
-It was there that she managed and oversaw the burgeoning careers of groundbreaking musical acts like Hole, Nirvana, The Breeders, The Lemonheads, and Dinosaur Jr.
+It was there that she managed and oversaw the careers of musical acts like Hole, Nirvana, The Breeders, The Lemonheads, and Dinosaur Jr.